Acer Laptop RepairTeardown

 Heat Dissipation

-The heat sink fin adopts ultrathin design.
+The heat sink fin adopts an ultrathin design.

 heat dissipation fin